1. Home

 Artist's Impression of the Pressurized Rover (credit : TOYOTA)

-The Crewed Pressurized Rover is the world's first lunar rover system that allows astronauts to travel on the Moon’s surface without space suit and will greatly expand the area of human activities in future lunar exploration.
-To fulfill Japan's role in the Artemis Program, JAXA will steadily conduct research and development of the Crewed Pressurized Rover and make necessary preparations for Japanese astronauts’ activities on the lunar surface.
+The Pressurized Rover is the world's first lunar rover system that allows astronauts to travel on the Moon’s surface without space suit and will greatly expand the area of human activities in future lunar exploration.
+To fulfill Japan's role in the Artemis Program, JAXA will steadily conduct research and development of the Pressurized Rover and make necessary preparations for Japanese astronauts’ activities on the lunar surface.

 For the creation of new human knowledge and the expansion of our activity areas, JAXA will continue efforts to further accelerate international cooperation in the Artemis Program.